mlabuda2/nf-tower-docs/docs/secrets/overview.md

 Secrets will be automatically deleted from the Secrets Manager when the Pipeline reaches completion (successful or unsuccessful).

-## Aws Secrets Manager Integration
+## AWS Secrets Manager Integration

 If you are planning to use the Pipeline Secrets feature provided by Tower, the following [repo](https://github.com/seqeralabs/nf-tower-aws) explains the modifications to the IAM Permissions.